Eczema’s intense itching can be a serious challenge. It can keep you up at night and lead to skin damage. If you have it, you just want it to stop.

 But some simple steps will help keep it hydrated:

 - Bathe right.
 Make the water in your shower or bath warm, not hot.
 Use a mild soap or cleanser with a low pH.
-Your skin will soak in moisture best if you stay in the tub for 10-15 minutes.
+Your skin will soak in moisture best if you stay in the tub for less than 10 minutes.
 Try adding half a cup of bleach to a full bath -- it kills bacteria that could be making your eczema worse.
 Or a packet of colloidal oatmeal in the water may feel soothing, too.

 - Seal in moisture.
 Moisturize as soon as you get out of the tub or shower, while your skin is still wet.
 Ointments and thick creams work better than lotions to lock in water.
 Rub it all over several times a day, and reapply to your hands every time you wash them.